raffraffraff/audio-teleport/README.md

 3. Latency: as close to zero latency as possible, without compromising #1 or #2

 ## Result
-Consistency is 100% so far
+- Consistency is 100% so far
-Quality is perfect (lossless compression)
+- Quality is perfect (lossless compression)
-Latency is "not bad".
-Right now, it ranges from <1s to 6s.
+- Latency is "OK" (ranges from 1-6 seconds)

 ## TODO
 1. Create a simple GUI to start/stop the client, configure it etc